nuvolaris/nuvolaris-documentation/documentation/installation/how-to-install-on-docker-desktop.md

 Invoke-WebRequest -out nuv.zip -Uri <url-address>
 Expand-Archive nuv.zip
 Copy nuv\nuv.exe C:\Windows\
+nuv -v
 ```

+If the download went ok, you should see the version number of the installer.

 *NOTE*: if you do not want to run as an administator, do not copy it in `C:\Windows\`.
-In this case it will be not available everywhere but only when you are in current director, amd you can invoke it as `nuv\nuv`.
+In this case the installer it will be not available everywhere but only when you are in current director, amd you can invoke it as `nuv\nuv`.

 ## Installing Nuvolaris